 Sometimes, to protect a new product and to set their own pace for development, people decide to launch a startup operating in a temporary state of secrecy.

 This state is called stealth mode.
-In this mode, the startup aims to avoid the spotlight until it's ready to become public.
+When operating in this mode, the startup aims to avoid the spotlight until it's ready to become public.

 In this article, we will explain how it works, the reasons behind going into stealth mode, and the benefits as well as the challenges of operating this way.